 Riviere is a French last name that has a touch of stately elegance.
 This Old French surname carries the meaning of “shore” or “river.”
-It is a topographic moniker for one who resided near a riverbank.
+It is a topographic moniker for one who resides near a riverbank.

 For French last names that are on the shorter side and have a certain posh flair, take a gander at Roche.
 This surname means “rock” or “rocky outcrop” and is given to those residing near hills.

 Very sophisticated and with a stylish flair, Rousseau is a French last name derived from “russus,” a Latin word meaning “red.”
-A notable bearer of the name is Jean-Jacques Rousseau, a writer, composer, and philosopher whose works are considered foundations of modern politics.
+A notable bearer of the name is Jean-Jacques Rousseau, a writer, composer, and philosopher whose works are considered the foundations of modern politics.

 Of the French last names, Sartre is one that truly makes a mark with its mysterious appeal and undeniable charm.
 This surname comes from “sartor,” which is a Latin word that means “tailor.”
 Thus, Sartre is an occupational last name given to those who sew clothes.

 If you are curious about French last names that have a certain unpredictable energy, a good option would be Sauvageon.
-This surname comes from “sauvage,” an Old French word meaning “untamed” and “wild.”
+This surname comes from “Sauvage,” an Old French word meaning “untamed” and “wild.”
 The French Minister of the Interior, named Jean-Pierre Chevenement, caused outrage when he referred to young, working-class males in France as “sauvageons” or “savages” back in 1999.